 The term Hellenistic came from the Ancient Greek word Hellas, the original word for Greece.
 The Hellenistic Age showcases a time in Mediterranean history that sees the death of Alexander the Great in 323 BCE, the emergence of the Roman Empire, and the conquest of Ptolemaic Egypt that followed.
 At this time, Greece’s cultural influence and power were at its peak in Europe, North Africa, and Western Asia, experiencing affluence and progress in all areas.

-In 331 BCE, Alexander the Great conquered the Persian Empire.
+In 331 BCE, Alexander the Great conquered another ancient empire.
 His domain stretched from Greece to Asia Minor, Egypt, the Near East, and India.
 This established contact with distant cultures that not only spread Greek styles across the world, but also brought in new and exotic influences for Greek art and artists.
 With technical flair, Greek artists created gorgeous designs, such as the Herakles knot, the beechnut pendant, and the acanthus leaf.

 Form and Motifs: Egypt introduced the reef knot which stayed popular into Roman times.
 Western Asia presented the crescent, which was seen as a representation of the moon god and was transformed as a pendant in Hellenistic jewelry.
 Greek motifs like the gods Eros and Nike gained popularity.